 The early stage of a tournament is very similar to a cash game.
 The stacks are still very big in relation to the blinds.
 The main difference to a cash game is that we normally can’t re-buy in a tournament.
-In a cash game we can re-buy as long as our bankrolls allow.
-For this reason, in tournaments it’s much more important not to lose all our chips (in a single hand), because this would mean elimination from the tournament.
+For this reason, in tournaments it’s much more important not to lose all of our chips in a single hand, because this would mean elimination from the tournament.

 Many inexperienced players think that they can play even marginal hands in the early phase of a tournament as the blinds are still very low and they can see the flop cheaply.
 This way of thinking is wrong!
 In fact, the opposite is correct.
 There is little or no reason to play marginal hands, precisely because the blinds are still small in relation to the stacks.
 We play this phase extremely tightly, i.e. we only play our good hands, thus exploiting the loose style of our opponents.

-In particular when we are in early positions we should play only premium hands such as JJ, QQ, KK, AA and AK.
-If we concentrate on these hands we will often be able to knock one or two bad players out of the tournament, simply by virtue of having the better hand.
+When we are in early position at the table, we should look to play only premium hands such as JJ, QQ, KK, AA and AK.
+If we concentrate on these hands, we will often be able to knock one or two bad players out of the tournament, simply by virtue of having the better hand.
 In later positions we can also play smaller pairs and suited connectors such as 7♥6♥.

 A common mistake is playing cards that are easily dominated against raises from an early position.
 This occurs most often with hands such as AQ, KQ and AJ.
 These hands are weak when we are playing them against hands that are typically raised in early position (EP).

 The tight game usually has two objectives:

 There is one problem with this way of playing: when we are dealt good hands, we often get less action from our opponents.
 If a player continually folds and raises only once every twenty hands, even the most unobservant of opponents will become suspicious and fold the weak hands they would normally have resisted folding against other players.